Carr Fire: Damage

 The Shasta State Historic Park was also affected, where the 1920s schoolhouse was destroyed and other buildings were damaged.
 Artifacts had been removed before the fire.

 Casualties

 Two firefighters were killed in the Carr Fire.
 One was a contract firefighter, Donald Ray Smith, who was driving a bulldozer when he died.
-The second was Redding-based fire inspector Jeremy Stoke.
+The second was Redding-based fire inspector Jeremy Stoke, who was killed in the fire whirl.
 On July 28, a great-grandmother and her two great-grandchildren were found dead, as they did not have a car and were unable to evacuate.
 A sixth fatality was reported on July 29.
 An evacuation order was issued to the victim, but they did not evacuate.
 The victim was recovering from heart surgery, which possibly prevented him from leaving.
 On August 4, a PG&E employee was killed in a vehicle incident.
 On August 9, a Cal Fire heavy equipment mechanic was killed in a traffic incident.